AderEinstein/Space-Conquest-Battleship2D/README.md

 Gifs - Title.

-Tweens - For fading in and out transitions.
+Timers & Tweens - For fading in/out transitions and tweening the position for level announcements

 State Machine - To manage the various states.